customgpt/CustomGPT/README.md

 # CustomGPT For Android (BETA, WIP)

 Welcome to CustomGPT!
 This application allows you to interact with ChatGPT-based APIs using any ChatGPT-related API endpoint.
 You can enter your preferred API endpoint and have conversations with any AI-powered model of your choice!
 The main goal of this project is to provide users with a fully customizable ChatGPT app, allowing them to personalize their conversational experience according to their desires.
-From setting custom themes to defining the behavior of the bot, the possibilities will eventually be endless.
+From setting custom themes to defining the behavior of the bot, we aim to take all the possibilites you can do with ChatGPT to the next level.

 [![License]()]()